RocketMaster404/Individuellt-projekt---Biblioteket/README.md

 Considered solutions
 My first thought was to make an 2d array for the user/pincode, but changed the approach since it would make the pincode a string instead of an int.
 I also tried to not use any 2d arrays but found it hard to tie the loans to the user.
 At first my LogIn method was a bool to control if a user is logged in or not.
 This changed as I wanted to keep track of the logged in user.
+As it´s an school assignment we were limited to use arrays - otherwise i would consider a list and a user class.

 Methods